Locations:

 Symptoms and Causes

-The most common characteristic of aortic dissection is its abrupt start.
-It can happen at any time, while doing anything, or at rest or when you’re sleeping.
+The most common feature of aortic dissection is its abrupt start.
+It can happen at any time, most commonly from a sudden rise in blood pressure with heavy exertion.
+But it can occur while doing anything, at rest or when you’re sleeping.
+There are no aortic dissection warning signs.

-• Sudden severe, sharp pain in your chest or upper back; also described as a tearing, stabbing or ripping feeling.
+• Sudden severe, sharp pain in your chest or upper back.
+This may be a tearing, stabbing or ripping feeling.

 • Fainting or dizziness.